shikokuchuo/mirai/README.md

-On the server, `server()` or `serverq()` may be called from an R session, or Rscript from a suitable shell, to set up a remote daemon process, or cluster, that connects to the client network IP address (‘192.168.0.2’ in the example below):
+On the server, `server()` or `serverq()` may be called from an R session, or Rscript from a suitable shell, to set up a remote daemon process, or cluster of processes, that connects to the client network IP address (‘192.168.0.2’ in the example below):

     Rscript --vanilla -e 'mirai::server("tcp://192.168.0.2:5555")'